-A Boston native and lifelong philanthropist, Mark Gelfand created the Gelfand Family Charitable Trust and STEM Synergy because of a passion for the sciences and a desire to give back.
-His mission is to see all students with access to the same kind of quality STEM education his own children had in the United States.
-After witnessing students achieve huge success in Israel, Gelfand knew that if given the opportunity other students in developing nations could thrive and become celebrated scientists and engineers in their communities in the future.
-He is driven by the belief that a nation's survival rests on its youth and it is for this reason that youth everywhere should be encouraged to embrace and adopt STEM subjects early on.
-Gelfand knows that children who develop a love for learning STEM subjects will not just change their country, they will change the world with their discoveries and the advancements they make to improve the lives of humankind.
-Mr. Gelfand is also involved in helping build the industrial capacity of Ethiopian Exports though his successful for-profit Today Tomorrow Ventures.
+Mark Gelfand created STEM Synergy (and its predecessor the Gelfand Family Charitable Trust) because of a passion for science&engineering, as well as a desire to give forward.
+His mission is to see all students have access to the same kind of quality STEM education experience that he had in the United States.
+After witnessing deserving students achieve success at Yemin Orde Youth Village in Israel, he knew that if given the opportunity, students in developing nations could thrive and become scientists and engineers in their communities.
+He is also involved in helping build the industrial capacity of Ethiopian exports though TodayTomorrow Ventures.

 Mark Gelfand earned his B.S. in Physics at Carnegie-Mellon University.